The Charles Russell Speechlys Foundation

 - If aligned, invitation to submit full application

-- Rolling basis with no fixed deadlines mentioned
+- Rolling basis with no fixed deadlines

 Getting on Their Radar

 - Pro bono relationships first - Many Foundation partners (Z2K, Transform Housing, ELIL) began as pro bono clients of the firm before becoming Foundation partners.
-The firm's pro bono practice focuses on legal aid-eligible individuals and smaller organizations with social, humanitarian, or environmental missions.
+The firm's pro bono practice focuses on legal aid-eligible individuals and smaller organisations with social, humanitarian, or environmental missions.

 - Geographic connection - Partners often have connections to areas where Charles Russell Speechlys has offices (London, Surrey, Guildford, Cheltenham).
 The firm has a particular focus on Surrey through their Guildford office presence.